Bani Sakhr: External challenges (late 18th–early 19th centuries)

-In the 1799, the Beni Sakher joined the Es-Sabhah and other tribes in a full-scale battle against a force from Napoleon's army under the command of General Kleber.
-The fighting occurred south of Nazareth, with the French having such an advantage in terms of guns and artillery that Amir Rabah, the leader of the Beni Saqr, commenting on the effectiveness of his spear, said that he "could not swim in hell with a stick."
+In 1799, the Sakhr joined other tribes in the ranks of an Ottoman army at the Battle of Mount Tabor against a force from Napoleon's army under the command of General Kleber.
+The fighting occurred south of Nazareth, with the French having such an advantage in terms of guns and artillery that Amir Rabah, the leader of the Bani Sakher, commenting on the effectiveness of his spear, said that he "could not swim in hell with a stick."